 Will Carter of Pine Plains Fine Wines & Spirits joined us on our weekly “Love Where You Live” broadcast on WHDD this week to tell us about choosing Wines & Spirits for the holidays.
-(LISTEN to the podcast of the show here) One of the things I wanted to know more about and wanted Will to share with our readers here was the difference between champagne, sparkling wine & prosecco as well as a primer on local distillers in our area.
-(Check out this week’s recipes for some great ideas for appetizers to serve with these “bubblies”.)
+One of the things I wanted to know more about and wanted Will to share with our readers here was the difference between champagne, sparkling wine & prosecco as well as a primer on local distillers in our area.
 Thank you, Will!

 Champagne, Sparkling Wine, Prosecco.
 What’s the difference?